vial-kb/vial-kb.github.io/docs/gettingStarted/first-use.md

 # First time use

+> Important
+> {: .label .label-red }
+> If you are looking to understand how to build support for a keyboard head to the [Porting a keyboard to VIA](/gettingStarted/porting-to-via.md) section of the docs.

 ## 1. Download Vial

 Hop over to the [download](/download) page to make sure you have the latest build.